Hamlet (1996 film): Origins

-Aspects of the film's staging are based on Adrian Noble's recent Royal Shakespeare Company production of the play, in which Branagh had played the title role.
+Aspects of the film's staging were based on Adrian Noble's Royal Shakespeare Company production of the play, in which Branagh played the title role.
+Branagh, Jacobi, and Briers had also played the same characters in a 1992 BBC Radio production.

 Text

 The film uses a conflated text based on the 1623 First Folio, with additions from the Second Quarto and amendments from other sources.
 According to a note appended to the published screenplay:

 Style

-Despite using a full text, Branagh's film is also very visual; it makes frequent use of flashbacks to depict scenes that are either only described but not performed in Shakespeare's text, such as Hamlet's childhood friendship with Yorick, or scenes only implied by the play's text, such as Hamlet's sexual relationship with Ophelia.
+Despite using a full text, Branagh's film is also very visual; it makes frequent use of flashbacks to depict scenes that are described but not performed in Shakespeare's text, such as Hamlet's childhood friendship with Yorick, or scenes merely implied by the play's text, such as Hamlet's sexual relationship with Ophelia.
 The film also uses very long single takes for numerous scenes.

-In a radical departure from previous Hamlet films, Branagh set the internal scenes in a vibrantly colourful setting, featuring a throne room dominated by mirrored doors; film scholar Samuel Crowl calls the setting "film noir with all the lights on".
-Branagh chose Victorian era costuming and furnishings, using Blenheim Palace, built in the early 18th century, as Elsinore Castle for the external scenes.
+In a radical departure from previous Hamlet films, Branagh set the internal scenes in a vibrantly colourful setting, featuring a throne room dominated by mirrored doors.
+Film scholar Samuel Crowl called the setting "film noir with all the lights on".
+Branagh chose Victorian era costuming and furnishings, using Blenheim Palace, built in the early 18th century as the seat of the Dukes of Marlborough, as Elsinore Castle for the external scenes.
 Harry Keyishan has suggested that the film is structured as an epic, courting comparison with Ben-Hur, The Ten Commandments and Doctor Zhivago.
-As J. Lawrence Guntner points out, comparisons with the latter film are heightened by the presence of Julie Christie (Zhivago's Lara) as Gertrude.
+As J. Lawrence Guntner pointed out, comparisons with the latter are heightened by the presence of Julie Christie (Zhivago's Lara) as Gertrude.